-- Understand the basics of supervision from a social work perspective (such as definitions, the importance of context, differences between therapy and consultation, types, etc.)
+- Describe the basics of supervision from a social work perspective (such as definitions, the importance of context, differences between therapy and consultation, types, etc.)

-- Be able to distinguish between and engage in some practical examples of administrative and clinical supervision.
+- Distinguish between practical examples of administrative and clinical supervision.

-- Become aware of various supervisory types – group, peer, supervision of supervision, etc. and consider how to use these and when.
+- Define supervisory types – group, peer, supervision of supervision, etc. and consider how to use these and when.

-- Understand supervisory accountabilities such as: contracting, documentation, legal issues, joint responsibilities of supervisor and supervisee, reporting responsibilities and ethical dilemmas in supervision.
+- Identify supervisory accountabilities including contracting, documentation, legal issues, joint responsibilities of supervisor and supervisee, reporting responsibilities and ethical dilemmas in supervision.

-- Develop an understanding of the performance of supervision (clinical and administrative) and one’s own style and how this is developed.
+- Identify one’s own supervisory style and how it is developed.

-- Investigate a collection of supervisory interactions and have the opportunity to use these investigations in role plays and practical applications.
+- Identify supervisory interactions and apply these in role plays and practical applications.

-- Consider some thorny issues in supervision – building trust, complicated relationships, shame, honesty and forgiveness and power and authority – and how to deal with these.
+- Determine solutions to thorny issues in supervision that include building trust, complicated relationships, shame, honesty and forgiveness and power and authority.